While covered under CSRS, you contributed to the Civil Service Retirement System. You have two options:

 If you participated in the TSP, you are fully vested in your own contributions plus any earnings.

-- Withdrawel options: You have several withdrawal options.
+- Withdrawal options: You have several withdrawal options.
 Refer to the TSP website for details.
 Before electing an option, read about important tax information.

-- Beneficiary forms: If you do not file a designation of beneficiary form (TSP-3), your benefits will be paid in the normal order of precedence.
+- Beneficiary forms: If you do not submit a designation of beneficiary in your TSP account, your benefits will be paid in the normal order of precedence.

 - Outstanding TSP loan(s): pay it off in full or consider it a taxable distribution in the year you separate.